-Coarsely chop about eight ounces of pitted dates or another dried fleshy fruit, and add ¾ cup brown sugar mixed with one stick soft butter.
-Sift in a cup all-purpose flour, a teaspoon baking soda and about a teaspoon salt.
-Add a lightly beaten egg, a teaspoon vanilla, whatever spices fit your groove, and a cup and a half of quick-cooking oats.
-Mix well.
-Spoon golf ball-size globs onto lightly oiled baking sheets and place on the middle rack of a preheated 350 oven for about 20 minutes.
-This mixture–divine, sensuous, the very essence of destiny itself–can be baked in a pan and sliced into bars after cooling.
+Blend a coarsely-chopped cup of pitted dates with a ¾ cup brown sugar and a stick of soft butter.
+Sift in a cup of all-purpose flour, a teaspoon baking soda, and a teaspoon salt.
+Add a lightly beaten egg, a teaspoon vanilla, whatever spices fit your groove (clove and ginger are mine), and a cup and a half of quick-cooking oats.
+Mix until moist through.
+Spoon golf ball-size globs onto a lightly oiled baking sheet and place on the middle rack of a preheated 350 oven for about 20 minutes.
+You can also spread this divine, sensuous, mixture–the very essence of rapture itself–in a pan and slice into bars once cooled.

 1 c. butter

 1 tsp. vanilla

 Cream butter with sugars; mix well.
 Add eggs, vanilla and then flour, sifted with salt and baking soda, a little at a time.
 Bake at 350 degrees on a flat, heavy baking sheet for 8 to 10 minutes.
 Cool thoroughly before frosting.